How to Check BMW Coolant Level

 - BMW uses a closed pressurized coolant system with an expansion tank.
 It operates differently than most coolant systems that have an overflow reservoir.

 - Always check the BMW coolant level when the car is cold, and the engine is turned off.
-The coolant system pressurizes and if you remove the cap right after the engine has been running it will still be hot.
+The coolant system pressurizes, and if you remove the cap right after the engine has been running, it will still be hot.

 - Keep your face and body as far aways you can.

-- If your BMW is under warranty, take your car to the dealer and they will top off the cooling system free of charge.
+- If your BMW is under warranty, take your car to the dealer, and they will top off the cooling system free of charge.

-Coolant level full, I still get low coolant warning light
+Coolant level full, I still get low coolant warning light.

-It is possible to still get a Coolant Level too Low warning even if you add coolant.
+It is possible to get a Coolant Level too Low warning still even if you add coolant.
 The first thing that you need to inspect is the coolant level sensor if your BMW has one.

-It is possible that there may be an electrical issue with the sensor causing it to trigger the warning message.
+There may be an electrical issue with the sensor causing it to trigger the warning message.

 If you are extremely low in coolant, you may get the low coolant warning light even if you add coolant.
-The car was either neglected or was extremely low in coolant.
+The car was either neglected or was extremely low in the coolant.